This page is for candidates wanting to find out about, apply for, prepare for and take the Essay-style Exam.

 How to apply

-Applications for the February 2019 Essay-style Examination have now closed.
+Applications for February 2021 Essay-style Examination are now closed.

 Exam support resources